paveljurca/notes/sber/a.md

 .

-I have no patience for useless things / Frank Underwood
+I have no patience for useless things / Francis Underwood

 .